Document Graph for Neural Machine Translation: Ablation Study

 \section{Ablation Study}

 \paragraph{Graph Encoder}

 We extend the GCN-based graph encoder with an attention mechanism to combine different representations, which is different from the gate-based method in previous work \citep{bastings2017graph}.
 Table \ref{tab:direct} shows that the attention-based aggregation works better in our model.
 We presume this is because the attention mechanism balances the contributions of different representations.

-Table~\ref{tab:layer} shows the influence of the graph encoder with various number of layers.
-We found that stacking two graph encoder layers obtains the best performance.
+Table~\ref{tab:layer} shows the influence of the graph encoder with various numbers of layers.
+We found that stacking two graph encoder layers and sharing their parameter obtains the best performance.
 Further increasing the number of layers does not lead improvement.
 This finding is consistent with existing works as well~\citep{marcheggiani2017encoding,bastings2017graph}.

-\paragraph{Context Scope} Although document graphs include various relevant contexts together with a current sentence, it does not mean using all of them is the best practice when integrating to NMT.
-Therefore, we conduct experiments to investigate influence of context scope, which defines a set of nodes directly attended by the encoder and decoder.
-We define three context scopes: (a)\textsc{ALL} refers to attending to all nodes of input graphs; (b) \textsc{Related} means each source word learn contextual knowledge from its immediate neighbours in the document graph; (c) \textsc{Current} denotes that the source sentence only attends to their corresponding nodes in the document graph.

-As shown in Table~\ref{tab:scope}, different context scopes consistently improve the model performance over the~\textsc{Base} model.
-However, the best performance is achieved when the \textsc{Current} scope is adopted.
-This demonstrates that restricting the attention scope to a local area is beneficial to leverage the context.
-This finding is consistent with previous practices~\citep{luong2015effective,yang2018modeling,shaw2018self}.
-Accordingly, we only use the \textsc{Current} method to leverage the context knowledge in this paper.
+As shown in Table~\ref{tab:lower-resouce}, we also investigate the traditional TF-IDF construction method, the result indicates that our method is not limited to the examined relations but also works with other graph construction methods.